ibm-cloud-docs/cis/custom-rules-fields-and-expressions.md

 ## Functions
 {: #custom-rule-functions}

-The custom rules language has a number of functions to convert fields.
+The custom rules language has several functions to convert fields.

 These are not currently supported in the Expression Builder.
 {: note}